Belinda Lee: Early film roles

 While at RADA, she was seen in a production of Lady Windermere's Fan and recommended to Val Guest, who was looking for a girl to play in support of comedian Frankie Howerd in The Runaway Bus (1954).
 (Eric and Blanche Glass were the ones who spotted her, according to one account.)
 According to The New York Times, she was the "seventy-seventh" girl to audition for the role and her casting was announced in September 1953.
 Lee played a dumb blonde and later said "I really was dumb too – didn't know where the camera was half the time."

 For a time she shared a flat with Anna Kashfi.
-Guest arranged to have publicity photographs for The Runaway Bus taken by Rank's still photographer Cornel Lucas, who Lee would marry in June 1954.
+Guest arranged to have publicity photographs for The Runaway Bus taken by Rank's still photographer Cornel Lucas, whom Lee would marry in June 1954.

 She had another small part in Meet Mr. Callaghan (1954), a B-picture crime drama for director Charles Saunders at Eros.
 Then Guest used her a second time in a small role in Life with the Lyons (1954), for Hammer Films.
 Filmink said the latter contained one of her broadest performances.

 Lee was cast as a lead in only her fourth film, Hammer Pictures' Murder by Proxy (1954), with Dane Clark, shot in late 1953, and released in the US by Lippert Pictures.
 She had an eye-catching role in The Belles of St. Trinian's (1954), a hugely popular comedy from Frank Launder, at British Lion, where she seduced a jockey (Michael Ripper), in order to get information.

 In December 1954, Lee was cast as the second female lead in a thriller Footsteps in the Fog (1955), supporting Stewart Granger and Jean Simmons, directed by Arthur Lubin for Columbia.